colbyford/vscode-ngrok-docker/README.md

 ```bash
 docker build -t vscode-ngrok .
 ```
-Note that you can also install various extensions by modifying the `Dockerfile`.
+Note that you can also install various extensions or packages by modifying the `Dockerfile`.

 ## Run Docker Container